NicoG96/Hadoop-JSON-Merge/README.md

 The fact that the larger the dataset, the higher the rate of the program locking up lends credence to the suggestion that this is a memory issue.
 Moreover, runs that were not able to complete would occasionally run successfully after a reboot of the EC2 instance -- further suggesting that the memory for these instances are reaching capacity.
 Put bluntly, this was a limitation I could not reconcile given the architecture I had to work with.
 I invested a lot of time into trying to solve this problem but found no concrete solution; I instead chose to work around this problem in order to meet the delivery deadline.

-To maintain velocity on devlopment, I resolved to manually separate these files into their own folders - grouped by article ID.
+To maintain velocity on development, I resolved to manually separate these files into their own folders - grouped by article ID.
 This way, the dataset is artificially restricted to its absolute minimum.
 Athough the initialization and extraction of the data is a bit more tedious, the output is fundamentally the same.
 After hours of troubleshooting and manually attempting to configure the memory limits in Hadoop configuration files, I found this was the only rational solution to my memory problems.

 <!-- HADOOP -->
 ### Hadoop Streaming API